AnotherCat/interactions-proxy/PRIVACY_POLICY.md

 ### Data automatically collected

 All data is sent through and processed scripts hosted on Cloudflare workers.
 Cloudflares privacy policy can be found [here](https://www.cloudflare.com/privacy)

+### Data in logging

+When a message is created or removed a log message is sent to a server-specific channel, this data is not retained on our service although we can fetch it from discord.
+This data includes:

+- Message Ids
+- Message Content
+- Channel Ids
+- User Ids
+- Front Identifiers
+- Front Usernames
+- Front Pronouns
+- Message Creation Time

 ## Where do we store your data